-3.1 In providing the services and oversight provided under this Scope of Work, the Contractor will act in the capacity of an independent contractor and will provide management, in house vehicle maintenance, technical and operating personnel, services, equipment and facilities necessary for the operation of ICTC's fixed-route services.
+- 3.1 In providing the services and oversight provided under this Scope of Work, Contractor will act in the capacity of an independent contractor and will provide management, technical and operating personnel, services, equipment and facilities necessary for the operation of ICTC's demand response paratransit services. - 3.2 In the event of a major emergency, Contractor shall make transportation and communication resources available to the degree possible for emergency assistance.
+Line of organization, i.e., County's Office of Emergency Services (OES) field site that has assumed responsibility for the evacuation and/or transport of injured and ambulatory wounded and movement of persons to food and shelter facilities.

-- 3.2 In the event of a major emergency, Contractor shall make all transit facilities, vehicles and equipment and, communication resources available to the degree possible for emergency assistance.
-Line of Instruction will first and foremost be with the ICTC.
-However in the event that contact cannot be established, the Contractor shall take instruction from the organization, i.e., County's Office of Emergency Services (OES) field site that has assumed responsibility for the evacuation and/or transport of injured and ambulatory wounded and movement of persons to food and shelter facilities. - 3.3 Contractor will provide a 10 hour community service hour requirement per month.
+- 3.3 Contractor will provide a 10 hour community service hour requirement per month.
 The community service hours "bank" is available on a first come first served basis for activities that support the mission of IVT.
 ICTC will manage the use of the "bank" for unique community services i.e. senior appreciation day in Brawley, or homeless task force event in Calexico etc. - 3.4 Contractor will administer training and the related drug and alcohol testing and safety programs. - 3.5 Contractor will provide all equipment, parts and supplies for the safe and continuous operation of the transit system. - 3.6 Contractor shall develop operator work schedules to assure that reliable service is provided using the type of vehicle provided by ICTC for a specific route.
 The Contractor is responsible for having sufficient operators, maintenance, supervisory, and other personnel available to assure the service is provided as scheduled, including back-up vehicle operators. - 3.7 A supervisory level employee is required to be on duty at all times when buses are in service.
-The supervisor will be required to monitor and respond radio communications and communicate with operators, supervisors, and maintenance personnel concerning operations, service, safety and customer service issues.
-A operations manager will be required for the service.
-The operations manager is a separate manager from the General Manager for all services. - 3.8 Contractor shall conduct on street supervision through the use of road supervisors and management staff to assure routine monitoring of the fixed-route service. - 3.9 Unless expressly authorized in writing by ICTC, the Contractor shall not use any bus or other equipment, which is part of the ICTC's transit system other than in connection with the services to be provided under the Contract.
+The supervisor will be required to monitor and respond radio communications and communicate with operators, supervisors, and maintenance personnel concerning operations, service, safety and customer service issues. - 3.8 Contractor shall conduct on street supervision through the use of road supervisors and management staff to assure routine monitoring of the paratransit service. - 3.9 Unless expressly authorized in writing by ICTC, the Contractor shall not use any bus or other equipment, which is part of the ICTC's transit system other than in connection with the services to be provided under the Contract.
 The Contractor shall not use any such bus or other equipment for any private charters or any purpose other than as may be specifically permitted by ICTC.